utdata/rwdir/docs/03-import.md

 ![The Console and Terminal](images/import-console.png){width=600px}

-- Use the image above to orient yourself to the R Console and Terminal.
+1. Use the image above to orient yourself to the R Console and Terminal.
-- In the Console, type in:
+1. In the Console, type in:

 ```r
 install.packages("tidyverse")
 ```

 As you type into the Console, you'll see some type-assist hints on what you need.
-You can use the arrow keys to select one and hit Tab to complete that command, then enter the values you need.

-- If it asks you to install "from source", type `Yes` and hit return.
+You can use the arrow keys to select one and hit Tab to complete that command, then enter the values you need.If it asks you to install "from source", type `Yes` and hit return.

 You'll see a bunch of response in the Console.

-We need two other packages as well, so also do:
+1. We need two other packages as well, so also do:

 ```r
 install.packages("janitor")